diku-dk/futhark/docs/man/futhark-cuda.rst

 compiler to compile the generated C program into a binary.
 This only works if the C compiler can find the necessary CUDA libraries.
 On most systems, CUDA is installed in ``/usr/local/cuda``, which is usually not part of the default compiler search path.
 You may need to set the following environment variables before running ``futhark cuda``::

   LIBRARY_PATH=/usr/local/cuda/lib64
   LD_LIBRARY_PATH=/usr/local/cuda/lib64/
   CPATH=/usr/local/cuda/include

+At runtime the generated program must be able to find the CUDA installation directory, which is normally located at ``/usr/local/cuda``.
+If you have CUDA installed elsewhere, set any of the ``CUDA_HOME``, ``CUDA_ROOT``, or ``CUDA_PATH`` environment variables to the proper directory.

 SEE ALSO
 ========